 Ten sessions on weekends or weekday evenings, online and/or on-site.

-Please check back soon for the schedules of later terms in 2016.
+Please check back soon for the schedules of later terms in 2016 and 2017.

 Please check back soon for the updated fee schedule for later terms in 2016.

 We offer limited financial aid to applicants who pass the evaluation test and meet the federal poverty income guidelines.
 Please contact us for details.

 Registrants must: 1) be over 18 years old; 2) have graduated from a U.S. high school or its equivalent, including an equivalent from an educational program outside the U.S.; 3) have language proficiency in English and Chinese (Mandarin and/or Cantonese) or Spanish.

 A free pre-enrollment test will be administered to evaluate the language proficiency level of candidates.